Mould and condensation

 All of these activities increase levels of moisture in the home.
 This can be particularly bad in cold weather as our homes are warmer inside and the outside air is colder, leading to condensation, damp and mould.

-How to help prevent condensation
+How can I help to prevent condensation in my home?

 To help prevent condensation from building up in your home: